 Self-compassion requires you to forgive and accept everything you had done.

-You feel angry, ashamed or disappointed with yourself, but who is the “self” you are mad at?
+You feel angry, ashamed, or disappointed with yourself, but who is the “self” you are mad at?
 Your past self.
 You know where you went wrong previously now.
 If you have known better at the time, you wouldn’t have done what you did.

-One way to forgive yourself is to write a compassionate letter to self.
+One way to forgive yourself is to write a compassionate letter to yourself.
 Write down what you don’t like about yourself and remind yourself that everyone has flaws too.
 Encourage yourself to embrace and accept all of you like how you would encourage a friend.